arkovia/acts/arkovia-constitution-act.md

 Patents prevent competition by creating monopolies over concepts, ideas, inventions and therefore prevent further innovation.

 ### Section 8: Patriotism
-Arkovia believes in strong patriotism & political independence.
+Arkovia believes in strong patriotism and will maintain full political independence.

 ### Section 9: Direct Democracy
 Arkovia will provide a direct democracy with full citizen control over initiatives and legislation.